 In 2019, Montavilla Jazz transitioned away from the MSMF grant program in favor of developing jazz education initiatives in Montavilla schools.
-MJF recently second year of the Montavilla Jazz Artist-in-Residency, now at at Vestal Elementary and Bridger K-8 schools.
-In 2020 students are experiencing how the sound and spirit of jazz are woven into the fabric of American life during six weeks with our Jazz Artist-in- Residence, Portland-based jazz saxophonist and educator, Mary-Sue Tobin.
+In its second year, Montavilla Jazz Artist-in-Residency expanded Vestal Elementary and Bridger School.
+In early 2020 students experienced how the sound and spirit of jazz are woven into the fabric of American life during six weeks with our Jazz Artist-in- Residence, Portland-based jazz saxophonist and educator, Mary-Sue Tobin.

 In 2020 Montavilla Jazz launched another pilot program, Mt.
-Tabor Middle School Jazz Bands.
-Morning jazz band supports Mt.
+Tabor Middle School Jazz.
+Morning jazz band supported Mt.
 Tabor Middle School’s band program by providing additional opportunities for band students to learn instrumental performance practices, broaden their understanding of the significant role that jazz plays in the history of band ensemble music, including innovations to performance techniques that are specific to jazz.
 Read more…

 Photos by Kathryn Elsesser.

 Neil Mattson—Executive Director/Chair